Familiarize yourself with these top landlord tax deductions that can help reduce your tax burden to the IRS.

 Since land cannot be depreciated, the preferred strategy is to allocate as much of the property’s purchase price to the building as possible to maximize your depreciation expense.

-You can often also use cost segregation studies and 100% bonus depreciation to greatly increase your depreciation deduction.
-And if you qualify as a real estate professional for tax purposes, you can even use these passive losses to offset ordinary income from other sources.
+One way to increase your depreciation deduction is by utilizing cost segregation studies and bonus depreciation to greatly increase your depreciation deduction, and if you qualify as a real estate professional for tax purposes, you can even use these passive losses to offset ordinary income from other sources.

 It’s common for landlords to travel to rental properties located within driving distance.
 You might also travel to the bank, the hardware store, or to meet with your broker, your attorney, and other key partners and suppliers.